getsentry/sentry-java/docs/modules/android.rst

 Features
 --------

-The Raven Android SDK is built on top of the main Java SDK and supports all of the same features, `configuration options <https://docs.sentry.io/clients/java/config/>`_, and more.
+The Sentry Android SDK is built on top of the main Java SDK and supports all of the same features, `configuration options <https://docs.sentry.io/clients/java/config/>`_, and more.
-Adding version ``8.0.2`` of the Android SDK to a sample application that doesn't even use Proguard only increased the release ``.apk`` size by approximately 200KB.
+Adding version ``1.0.0`` of the Android SDK to a sample application that doesn't even use Proguard only increased the release ``.apk`` size by approximately 200KB.

 Events will be `buffered to disk <https://docs.sentry.io/clients/java/config/#buffering-events-to-disk>`_ (in the application's cache directory) by default.
 This allows events to be sent at a later time if the device does not have connectivity when an event is created.
-This can be disabled by setting the DSN option ``raven.buffer.enabled`` to ``false``.
+This can be disabled by setting the DSN option ``sentry.buffer.enabled`` to ``false``.

 An ``UncaughtExceptionHandler`` is configured so that crash events will be stored to disk and sent the next time the application is run.